apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-setup-for-blogging.md

 set softtabstop=4
 set shiftwidth=4
 ```
-With following configuration I don't have to worry about turning on the ruler, or having to manage tab length, which is nice.
+With following configuration I don't have to worry about turning on the ruler, or having to manage tab length every time I open the editor, which is nice.

-> I will use neovim/vim/nvim names interchangeably, as everything here should work on both vim and neovim.
+> I will use neovim/vim/nvim names interchangeably, as everything should work on both Vim and neovim.
 However I tested all on neovim.

 #### Plugin manager
-As I found out pretty quickly, installing plugins for nVim are quite tedious.
-Because of that there are many plugins which are making installing plugin a lot easier and faster.
-I found [vim-plug](https://github.com/junegunn/vim-plug) plugin and stick with it.
+As I found out pretty quickly, installing plugins for nVim is quite tedious.
+Because of that there are many add-ons which are making installing plugin a lot easier and faster.
+I found [vim-plug](https://github.com/junegunn/vim-plug) and stuck with it.
 Installation is easy as writing in the terminal:
 ```bash
 sh -c 'curl -fLo "${XDG_DATA_HOME:-$HOME/.local/share}"/nvim/site/autoload/plug.vim --create-dirs \
        https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim'
 ```

-After installation you have to create directory `mkdir ~/.config/nvim/plugged` if it's not there already (as in my case, lack of this directory will cause error).
-When this is in place, you have to paste following into *init.vim* file:
+After installation you have to create a directory `mkdir ~/.config/nvim/plugged` if it's not there already (as in my case, lack of this directory will cause error).
+When it is in place, you have to paste following code into *init.vim* file:
 ```bash
 call plug#begin()
 Plug 'ron89/thesaurus_query.vim'